Check out the following resources to help you understand more about how the building permit process works in Madera.

 Steps in the Building Permit Process

-The building permit process typically involves a series of steps in which an application is submitted by a homeowner or builder, and then plan checked and approved by the Building Department.
-Permits for simple projects can issued within a day or two, while more extensive projects may take 6 to 8 weeks.
+The building permit process typically involves a series of steps in which a homeowner or builder submits an application and gets a plan checked and approved by the Building Department.
+Permits for simple projects can be issued within a day or two, while more extensive projects may take 6 to 8 weeks.
 A summary of the typical steps in the permit process is described below.

 - Deliver all submittal requirements to the Building Department.

-- Building Department will perform plan check if required.
+- Building Department will perform a plan check if required.

 - Make corrections to plans if necessary.